 Technical innovations and developments were of particular interest.
-Ivan del Muro from the company Quividi spoke about his vision for the future: A camera on every DOOH screen that can not only process the data about the viewer, but also perceive his reaction to the advertising shown.
+Ivan del Muro from the company Quividi spoke about his vision for the future: a camera on every DOOH screen that can not only process the data about the viewer, but also perceive his reaction to the advertising shown.

 All speakers agreed on one point: It's not for nothing that the DOOH medium is growing steadily, even in a changing media market.
-"It would be great if the Swiss DOOH Summit can keep up with the growth of the medium," hopes Benjamin Wey, Senior Manager Business Development for the DOOH division of Goldbach Media, who led through the event as moderator.
+"It would be great if the Swiss DOOH Summit can keep up with the growth of the medium," hoped Benjamin Wey, Senior Manager Business Development for the DOOH division of Goldbach Media, who led through the event as moderator.
 "This event is a wonderful occasion to bring clients and networks together.
 We are delighted with the interest of the audience and the high quality of the individual expert contributions." (pd)